miguel09406/oem-sample-product_requirements/README.md

 The first Product should have the following basic specifications and shall allow upgrades and increases in functionality, via the Internet or through a USB port.
 The below listed characteristics are necessary for the Product launch.

 -	The Product allows IR control of devices (e.g. TV, Cable Box, Receiver, and Disc Player) via the OEM-Partner's THING, Mini-THING, (or ev. other 3rd-Party Gateways, such as Global Cache, IRTrans, and/or Moxa) The devices can be 	learned within a fixed template through the IR receiver in the THING, or downloaded from the Library in the OEM-SAMP.
 -	The Product allows control of RS-232 serial devices (e.g. Matrix, Amplifier, Video-Processor, etc.) This control is limited to OEM-Partner's products only.
 These supported devices must be pulled from a Library in the Product.
 (This feature requires that nomos system AG receives all the Products for prior testing and implementation in the Library).
 -   	The Product can be configured via a simple “editor tool” (standalone software or via HTML5).
 The functionality of the “editor tool” will be kept simple and provides only basic functions.
 The graphic library provides fixed GUI 	templates consisting of basic sliders, buttons and text fields.
 The “editor tool” shall remain upgradable for further increments.
 -   	The Product shall be remote controlled via a browser.
 Only specific Web browsers (to be specified) will be supported.
 -   	The Product shall be delivered with “discovery” software to recognize and find the IP address of the Controller once it is plugged into the local Network.
 This will allow the configuration of the Product on the Controller.
--   The LINUX Hardware will be evaluatetd by nomos system AG for its compiling abilities and purchased by OEM-Partner directly.
+-   	The LINUX Hardware will be evaluated by nomos system AG for its compiling abilities and purchased by OEM-Partner directly.